How can we achieve a world without long-term refugee camps?

 About IIED Debates

-This event is part of the IIED Debates series.
+This event was part of the IIED Debates series.
 Through the convening of expert speakers and external stakeholders, IIED brings together an international community to discuss critical issues.

 IIED Debates encompass both physical and digital events, including critical themes, breakfast debriefs and webinars.
 These events are public and are hosted regularly throughout the year online and when possible in our London and Edinburgh offices.